luizbgomide/EclipsePhase2e-ptbr/src/15/06-psychosurgery-procedures.md

 ## Remove Infection

-This procedure involves tracking down and removing the alterations the exsurgent virus has made to the subject's mind.
+This procedure involves tracking down and removing the alterations the exsurgent virus has made to the subject’s mind.
 It can only be applied to those in the early stages of infection; it is ineffective against those who are already full exsurgents or asyncs.
-The Medicine: Psychosurgery Test is opposed by the virus's Infection Rating.
+The Medicine: Psychosurgery Test is opposed by the virus’s Infection Rating.
 If successful, the exovirus is purged.
 This procedure is considered risky due to several instances of the virus infecting the psychosurgery VR and psychosurgeons themselves.

 ## Skill Imprints